libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 JSONata can be used in many Rhize BPMN tasks.
 Particularly, the [JSONata service task]({{< relref "/how-to/bpmn/bpmn-elements/#jsonata-transform" >}}) exists to receive input and pass it to another element or system.
-The main parameters of the JSONata task are as follows:
-- **Input JSON**.
-The incoming JSON.
-Alternatively, use the `=` character to write JSONata directly in the input field, accessing the process variable context through `$.`
-- **Expression**.
-The expression to further transform the input JSON and write to the output variable.
-If the node already uses JSONata in its input, enter a `$` (no period).
-- **Output variable**.
-The name of the variable to pass to the process variable context.

 Though JSONata tasks are the most common use of JSONata, you can use the `=` prefix to declare an expression in many other fields.
-Parameters that accept expressions include:
+Parameters that accept expressions include API payloads, message payloads, and flow conditions.

-- **API payloads**.
-Calls to the Rhize GraphQL API and to external APIs can both use JSONata in their payloads.
-- **Outgoing payloads**.
-The messages you send with intermediate message throws can have JSONata.
-- **Response transformations.**
-  - REST.
-Write JSONata in the input expression to filter data.
-This is helpful to remove data from over-fetching and to keep the process variable size lower.
-  - GraphQL input.
-As with JSONata, your GraphQL tasks can pass their results to JSONata.
-This is less common, as GraphQL already provides tight control of the data it returns, but it is useful for calculating derived values.

-Review the full list of parameters that accept JSONata in the [BPMN element reference]({{< relref "bpmn-elements" >}}).
+To review the full list of elements and fields that accept JSONata, read the [BPMN element reference]({{< relref "bpmn-elements" >}}).

 ### JSONata version